Investigation: Why Are Cells So Small?

 Procedure

-Your group will receive a box (tissue box, jewelry box, food box) and your task is to measure the surface of the box, and also measure the volume of the box.
+Your group will receive a box (tissue box, jewelry box, food box) and your task is to measure the surface area of the box, and also measure the volume of the box.
+Use a ruler to make all measurments in centimeters.

 1. Measure the surface area by measuring the area of each side of the box and adding those numbers.
 Show your work below!